zannain/med-to-dev/README.md

 ## Motivation

 I had no computer background prior to starting with Codecademy.
-After graduation I was curious to learn more about this 'mysterious' thing that I'd heard about.
-During my breaks studying for the MCAT I found myself on Codecademy and found myself reading about the latest technologies and there was a question that coming up "How does [TECHNOLOGY] work?" and it was this curiosity that led me to pursing a career in Software Development.
+After graduation I was curious to learn more about this 'mysterious' thing called coding that I'd heard about.
+During my breaks studying for the MCAT I found myself on Codecademy and in spare time found myself reading about the latest technologies and there was a question that kept coming up "How does [TECHNOLOGY] work?" and it was this curiosity that led me to pursing a career in Software Development.

 ## [CodeCademy](https://www.codecademy.com/)
 ### [My Profile](https://www.codecademy.com/zannain)